cofoundry-cms/Cofoundry.Docs/src/Framework/Caching.md

-﻿Cofoundry has an object caching abstraction that it uses internally to store frequently accessed data.
+Cofoundry has an object caching abstraction that it uses internally to store frequently accessed data.
 Currently the only supported implementation is our in-memory cache.

 ## Supporting Multi-Server Deployments